Receptionist - Calworks

 • Hear and resolve complaints from visitors; assist in problem solving, resources and/or provide management involvement when needed

-• Provide general clerical support, including but not limited to front desk/receptionist, copying, faxing, emailing, sorting, filing, and record keeping
+• Provide general clerical support, including but not limited to front desk/receptionist, copying, emailing, sorting, filing, and record keeping

 • Utilize paging system in a professional manner